jenbeltran/fs1000-individual-final-project/README.md

 ### Due Class 4 (70% of final grade)
 1. A write up about your application (1-2 paragraphs)
-2. HTML and CSS for the main page of your app for desktop and mobile
+2. A responsive page - HTML and CSS for the main page of your app
 3. Final day presentation

 ## Instructions to Hand in Assignment